zaproxy/zaproxy-website/site/content/docs/scans/crawlmaze.md

 As long as one of the ZAP spiders finds the relevant page we count that as a pass, but ideally both spiders will find as many of the URLs as possible.

-Changes which find any of the missed URLs for either spider are eligible for a bounty: see Issue [#7152](https://github.com/zaproxy/zaproxy/issues/7152) for more details.

 {{< spider-table >}}

   {{< spider-results target= "crawlmaze" section="all" expand="true" >}}